 Lucinda works with individuals and also facilitates creative group therapy within a workshop environment.
 Lucinda provides training for schools in adolescent mental health; self harming, eating disorders, anxiety and OCD; and is co-facilitating a program for schools created by 'Relationship Matters' which teaches pupils about healthy relationshps.

-Lucinda facilitates the FLASH training program; 'Families Learning about Self Harm' and the 'WHY TRY' program for ADHD.
-Lucinda works within the BACP guidelines for ethical practice and equal opportunities.
-Lucinda is CRB checked
+Lucinda works within the BACP guidelines for ethical practice and equal opportunities and is CRB checked

 ``We are in a relationship with everything...

 It is the quality of that relationship that makes the difference and it begins with the relationship you have with yourself.``